 Jenny is an accredited consultant pharmacist, and conducts her own company focussing on medication reviews in the home and Aged Care Facilities as well as Quality Use of Medicine consultancy.
 She works regularly in community pharmacy plus sessions in a GP clinic at a Community Health Centre.
 Jenny has published over 350 educational articles and presents hundreds of talks annually.

 In 2010 Jenny received the Sanofi-Aventis award by the University of Sydney, in 2013, PSA Australian Pharmacist of the Year and 2016 Jenny was the AACP-MIMs Consultant Pharmacist of the Year.

-Team effectiveness skills training with an expert facilitator.
+Team effectiveness skills training with expert facilitators Andrea Jones and Justine McSweeney.

 Limited spots available!

 This 3 hour interactive workshop, will focus your understanding on the fundamental building blocks for a nurse clinic.

 Bring your wealth of knowledge and be prepared to share.

 - Increase knowledge, skills and confidence in applying the Nurse Clinic building blocks

 - Gain an understanding of the eight Nurse Clinic building blocks